CLODO: History

 CLODO began in 1980 in protest against increasing computerized surveillance by national governments and fears of increased oppression as computerization advanced.
 The first major attacks by CLODO occurred in April 1980: a sabotage and robbery against Philips Data Systems, and a bombing against CII Honeywell Bull's office in Toulouse.
 In May 1980, CLODO perpetrated an arson attack against International Computers Limited.
 It was estimated that 1 million francs in damage was caused by the fire, and phrases such as "No to big brother in Ireland" (Protesting British control of Northern Ireland), "No to information cop", and "1984" (in reference to the 1949 book by George Orwell) were found written in charcoal on the walls.
 In August 1980, CLODO carried out two failed attacks against CII Honeywell Bull's office in Louveciennes.
-The first attack involved a 5 kg explosive that failed due to a faulty detonator and the second attempt was defused prior to detonation.
+The first attack involved a 5 kg (11 lb) explosive that failed due to a faulty detonator and the second attempt was defused prior to detonation.
 In September 1980, CLODO carried out an explosive attack against AP-SOGETI.
 In December 1980, CLODO claimed responsibility for an arson attack against a Paris Insurance Union (now named Axa) office in the 9th arrondissement of Paris.
 Following this, CLODO entered a period of inactivity and would not claim any attacks during 1981 and 1982.

 In March 1981, an IBM computer terminal at the Banque Populaire building in Toulouse was vandalized.
 While CLODO did not claim the attack, the newspaper Le Matin de Paris stated the attack was "reminiscent of the habits and customs of the deceased CLODO".
 A 1998 investigation of CLODO in Notes & études de l'Institut de criminologie de Paris did not attribute this attack to them.